risingwavelabs/risingwave-docs/docs/Real-time ad performance analysis.md

 You can easily build a CTR live dashboard on top of `ad_ctr_5min`.
 The CTR value is dynamically changing and every ad CTR in a given window can be drawn as a plot in the line chart.
 Eventually, we are able to analyze how CTR changes over time.
 :::

-Now let us see the results.
+Now let us see an example results.

 ```sql
 SELECT * FROM ad_ctr_5min;